ducodrupsteen/cloud-services/ccp/07-security.md

 `Artifact Reports` provides compliance reports from third party auditors.
 These auditors have tested and verified AWS is compliant with all sorts of standards and regulations.

 ### Customer compliance center
-At the customer compliance center you can read various stories to discover how others have solved various compliance, governance and audit challanges.
+At the customer compliance center you can read various stories to discover how others have solved various compliance, governance and audit challenges.

 Next to that you can read various white papers on;
 - AWS awnsers to key compliance questions